Intranet Content We Want to See from HR

 8. Staff opinion

-Give employees a chance to have their say in polls, discussion forums, and internal blog posts.
+Give employees a chance to have their say in polls, discussion forums, and internal blogs.

 9. Relevant laws